Golf Tutorials

 The final piece of the setup puzzle is having your hands slightly ahead of the golf ball at address.
 This means the shaft of the club will be leaning slightly toward the target.

 This "forward press" or "shaft lean" is the position you want to return to at impact.
-By starting there, you’re training your body what that powerful, compressed impact should feel like.
+By starting there, you’re training your body for that powerful, compressed impact.
 It keeps your hands leading the clubhead, a vital part of initiating powerful and precise contact on your iron shots.

 To find the right amount, set up with the clubhead behind the ball and your weight slightly forward.
 Then, simply shift your hands forward until they are over the inside of your lead thigh.
 It shouldn't feel extreme, just athletic and stable.

-The Downswing: Your Engine a Pure Contact and Accurate Iron Shots
+The Downswing: Your Engine for Pure Contact and Accurate Iron Shots

 With an athletic setup, your downswing is all about sequencing.
 The biggest fault for players who scoop the ball is starting the downswing with their hands and arms, throwing the clubhead away from their body and ruining their angle of attack.
 The power and downward strike come from the ground up.